Cano707/NetworkManager/Readme.md

 # Usage

-The service starts an local http server on port 8080.
+The service starts a local http server on port 8080.

 The following command should be run from the root directory